davidk/PanaPIR/README.md

 ## Fabrication

-First, you'll need to get these made.
 The simplest way is to just [click through to this shared project on OSHPark's site](http://oshpark.com/shared_projects/VIIMKRcy).
 You'll get three boards with purple soldermask.

 If you prefer using your own CNC/mill/board house, just grab the Gerber files and KiCAD source and bobs (nearly) your uncle.
 If you really are going to use a CNC/mill/etch, it might be ideal to drop a polygon fill on both sides to minimize the amount of copper that needs to be removed.